andreasawenlof/do-u-know-hans/assets/docs/README.md

 - Kind of had an idea from the beginning.
 I wanted to do something different, and came up with what about you listen to audio instead?
 Balsamiq helped me realize this idea so i could see it.
 After it was pretty much about to make what was in balsamiq look like that in coding.
 I had a lot of fun and there is so much more i want to implement cause I never would wanna settle with average just to pass.
 I want to do the best I can.
 After all this will be my portfolio to be able to apply for future jobs.

-- I recorded 3-4 whole tracks from Hans Zimmer of the 11 different movies.
+- I recorded 3-4 whole tracks from Hans Zimmer from the 12 different movies.
 - I then imported it to Logic Pro X and choose the best bits to cut them to 1 minute clips.
 - To not give the user a shock when they start I also faded in and out the clips to make them start and finish smoothly.
-- I know this has nothing to do with coding, but this was the preparation for the project and I never was a firm believe of average.
+- I know this has nothing to do with coding, but this was the preparation for the project and I never was a firm believer of average.